 a.
 Blank radiogram and a blank ICS-213 form.

 d.
+Telephone

-f.
+e.
 Emergency phone numbers

-g.
+f.
 Access to the Common Messages from this website

-h.
+g.
 Plenty of pens or pencils.

 Telephone figures can be said if there is no Zip Code!

 8.Do not use extraneous words when relaying a message in the text, such as, Back stop, that’s 2 words, Break for text, Q signals are not sent.
 However Q signals are allowed in the text only.
 “Common Spelling” is never used or said on Emergency Nets!!
+Its “I Spell”!

 9.Do not use extraneous words when relaying a message in the Signature, such as, Break for signature, Signed by, or the signature is!
+Just send the full signature.

 10. Do use Prowords: 2.1.4 Such as, Number, End, Book of, Break, I spell, I say again, End more , End no more, 2.1.4.9.
-End Book no more Over, Roger, Affirmative, Negative, Go ahead, Charley.
+End Book no more, Over, Roger, Affirmative, Negative, Go ahead, Charley.

 These words are spoken to begin or end the message, indicate information for the receiving operator, or to seperate parts of the message or books. they are not counted in the check.

-11. Do use Introductory Words: 2.1.5
+11. TRY AND USE Introductory Words: 2.1.5

-Such as
+Such as,

 ARL In the text: simply voiced as “ARL” Not spelled phonetically.
 The spelled out numbers of the radiogram are each spelled out phonetically using the introductory words “I Spell” Such as “ARL Sixty One”: ARL Sixty I spell SIERRA INDIA X-RAY TANGO YANKEE.
 ONE I spell OSCAR NOVEMBER ECHO.
-Three Groups.

 14. Do not use Q signals on voice nets.
 Say it with words.The sign of a good Radio Operator, during drills, and an emergency situation will say it in plain language to get the message across fast and accurate on voice nets.
 If you do not have traffic, then say “NO TRAFFIC” NTS Manual 2.1.4.12 Q signals are designed for CW only.
 Please do not confuse new operators that are coming aboard.
 I have many of them asking what the Q signals are.
 We do not use them on voice nets.
 Please say it with plain words on the phone nets.